COVID-19 Testing Program for Graduate and Professional Students, Via Color Genomics

 What happens if a student does not meet Stanford's testing requirements?
 In order to maximize the health and safety of our community, we have put in place a protocol to support the required testing program.

-- After three missed tests, you will be subject to a Dean of Students administrative review for a Campus Compact violation and you will lose access to Stanford locations that require a key card for entry, except your campus residence.
+- After two missed tests, you will be subject to a Dean of Students administrative review for a Campus Compact violation and you will lose access to Stanford locations that require a key card for entry, except your campus residence.
 These locations include departmental buildings and labs.
 Your access will be restored within 24 hours of taking your next test and completing a Stanford Health Check.

 If you will be away from the university campus temporarily, please let us know by completing this form, which will pause automated testing reminders during your absence.
 Testing compliance messages you will receive (should you miss a test without notifying us of your absence) will also prompt you to provide this information.
 We expect few students to lose access to shared spaces; our observation is the vast majority of students are doing everything they can to test on schedule and contribute to the overall health and safety of the university community.